 But what if you could proactively help your own cause simply by doing something you probably do daily?
 What if you could prevent the onset of tinnitus just by consuming more coffee?

-Details on the caffeine study published in The American Journal of Medicine place the number of Americans who drink coffee at more than 50%, with a per capita intake of two cups per day.
+Details on the caffeine study published in The American Journal of Medicine place the number of Americans who drink coffee at more than 50%, with a per capita intake of two cups per day, and higher in Canada.
 In an effort to discover any potential connection with tinnitus, researchers analyzed the caffeine intake of more than 65,000 women over a period that spanned nearly two decades.

 Participants all fell between the ages of 30 and 44, with no recorded form of tinnitus at the beginning of the study in 1991.
 So that they could closely check both caffeine intake and the occurrence of tinnitus throughout the long window of the study, researchers distributed questionnaires on lifestyle and medical history every two years and food frequency surveys every four years.